Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 Under the hood
 --------------

-Under the hood, the Lightning Trainer handles the training loop details for you, some examples include:
+The Lightning ``Trainer`` does much more than just "training".
+Under the hood, it handles all loop details for you, some examples include:

 - Automatically enabling/disabling grads
 - Running the training, validation and test dataloaders